 Escape Lounges are a different breed.
-These airport oases typically take up residence in smaller U.S. airports like Oakland (OAK), Sacramento (SMF), Reno (RNO), and Hartford (BDL), along with a handful in the U.K. And then there’s our favorite hometown airport lounge at Minneapolis-St. Paul (MSP).
+These airport oases typically take up residence in smaller U.S. airports like Oakland (OAK), Sacramento (SMF), Reno (RNO), and Hartford (BDL), along with a handful in the U.K. And then there’s our favorite hometown airport lounge at Minneapolis-St. Paul (MSP), the MSP Escape Lounge.

 And their footprint is growing.
 The newest Escape Lounge in the Cincinnati-Northern Kentucky (CVG) airport is now open!

 What You Need to Know: Cincinnati Escape Lounge

 The Escape Lounges are typically small but stellar.
 You can almost always count on a comfortable place to sit, above-average food, and fast Wi-Fi.
 The Cincinnati airport previously had just The Club in Concourse A, which is a part of the Priority Pass network.
 The New Escape lounge at CVG is located in Concourse B of CVG.

 Much like Centurion lounges, you know what to expect with Escape lounges: unlimited amenities including food and drink, comfortable seating with plenty of power outlets, high-speed Wi-Fi, cell phone chargers, printing services, and excellent service.
 Because Escape Lounges are no longer part of the Priority Pass network, they’re also not as crowded as some other lounges.